Lucas-Ion/EV-Charging-Simulation/README.md

 ### 6. Then you can simply run the simulator using: `python3 charging_sim.py`

-### Note: For your convenience I had also added a jupyter notebook which is visible as well from within the GitHub.
-It also contains all my bonus answers
+### Note: For your convenience I have also added a Jupyter Notebook which is visible within the GitHub.
+It also contains all my bonus answers as described in the assignment.

 ## How to run the code locally if you desire: